akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/collect.md

 ## Description

 Apply a partial function to each incoming element, if the partial function is defined for a value the returned value is passed downstream.
-Can often replace `filter` followed by `map` to achieve the same in one single operator.
+This can often replace `filter` followed by `map` to achieve the same in one single operator.

 @java[`collect` is supposed to be used with @apidoc[akka.japi.pf.PFBuilder] to construct the partial function.
 There is also a @ref:[collectType](collectType.md) that often can be easier to use than the `PFBuilder` and